LivePersonInc/developer-center/pages/documents/data/personal-data-deletion/overview.md

 {:start="4"}
 4. This is a private beta that is available to a limited number of customers.
 Please contact your account manager if you’d like to be considered for inclusion.
 You’ll need to sign a beta agreement with LivePerson in order to participate.

-### Deletion process
+### Deletion Process

-Once a deletion request is sent via the API, it is waiting to be approved for a pre-defined time period (5 days by default).
-During that time period it is possible for the brand to cancel the deletion request so this allows the brand to monitor the deletion requests that are issued on his behalf.
+Once a deletion request is sent via the API, it will become final and irrevocable after a pre-defined time period (5 days by default).
+During that time period, it is possible for the brand to cancel the deletion request. this allows the brand to monitor the deletion requests that are issued on their behalf.
-After the deletion request is approved, the deletion process will start and we guarantee a full deletion from all repositories within 20 days from that time.
+After the deletion request is made final (the default period of time elapses), the deletion process will start and we guarantee full deletion from all repositories within 20 days.

-There is a limitation of the number of deletion requests that a brand can issue within a calendar month (limit of 100 requests per month by default).
+There is a limitation of the number of deletion requests that a brand can issue within a calendar month.
+By default, the requests threshold is set to 100 requests.
+If you wish to change this, please contact your LivePerson Account Team.

 ### Main flows